gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

         }
 ```

-Here `my-broker` is the broker application name.
-You can use an arbitrary name here.
+`my-broker` is the name of the broker application.
+You can use an arbitrary name.

-Some configurations are not known in advance and they should be set at deployment time via environment variables.
+Some configurations are not known in advance and they need to be set at the time of deployment via the environment variables.

-One such configuration is the credentials used to call the service broker.
+One such configuration is the credentials configuration used to call the service broker.
-These are provided via the environment variable *SBF_BROKER_CREDENTIALS_HASH*.
+This configuration is provided via the environment variable *SBF_BROKER_CREDENTIALS_HASH*.
 Here you can use arbitrary credentials.
 Replace `<broker-password-hash>` with the hashed credentials from the previous step.
 Just make sure to use matching credentials when you register the broker and don't commit these in source control.

-Another deploy-time configuration is the service URL.
-It can be provided via the environment variable *SBF_SERVICE_CONFIG*.
-See [Additional Service Configuration](#additional-service-configuration) for details.
+Another configuration done during the deployment is the service URL.
+You can provide it via the environment variable *SBF_SERVICE_CONFIG*.<br/> See [Additional Service Configuration](#additional-service-configuration) for details.

 #### Push the broker application
-Push the broker application to Cloud Foundry with the following command:
+Push the broker application to Cloud Foundry by running the following command:
 ```sh
 cf push
 ```
-By default Cloud Foundry uses the application name for the host name.
-If this name is already taken, you can specify a different host via the `host` property in the manifest.
+By default, Cloud Foundry uses the name of the application as the host name.<br/> If this name is already taken, you can specify a different host via the `host` property in the manifest.
 Alternatively you can use a random host with the following command:
 ```sh
 cf push --random-route
 ```

 #### Register the service broker
-For productive use a service broker is [registered globally](https://docs.cloudfoundry.org/services/managing-service-brokers.html#register-broker) so it can be used throughout Cloud Foundry, but this requires administrative permissions.
-During development and testing you can register the service broker only in your space.
+For productive use a service broker is [registered globally](https://docs.cloudfoundry.org/services/managing-service-brokers.html#register-broker) so you can use it throughout Cloud Foundry, but this requires administrative permissions.<br/> During development and testing you can register the service broker only in your space.
 You do this with the following command:
 ```sh
 cf create-service-broker my-broker-name broker-user <plain-broker-password> <broker-url> --space-scoped
 ```